- Home

 Grade 6-8

-View on concept mapFinding the best geometric configuration (maximum area, minimum distance, etc. Nature optimizes—soap bubbles form spheres to minimise surface area for a given enclosed volume.
+View on concept mapFinding the best geometric configuration — the shape that maximizes area, minimizes perimeter, uses the least material, or achieves some other optimal outcome — subject to given constraints.
+Nature optimizes—soap bubbles form spheres to minimise surface area for a given enclosed volume.

 Definition